meroxa/turbine-py/README.md

 ## Installation

-Clone this repo and run the following in the directory you want to install it in
+Clone this repo and install this package using the following command

 `pip install /absolute/path/to/your/cloned/package`